-WALT explore, use and refine a variety of artistic effects to express our ideas and feelings.

-WALT return to and build on our previous learning, refining ideas and developing our ability to represent them
+WALT explore, use and refine a variety of artistic effects to express their ideas and feelings.
+WALT return to and build on their previous learning, refining ideas and developing their ability to represent them.

 WALT create collaboratively, sharing ideas, resources and skills.